The Four: Battle for Stardom season 2

 The second and final season of The Four: Battle for Stardom premiered on Fox on June 7, 2018.
 Fergie hosted the show, while Sean Combs, DJ Khaled and Meghan Trainor were judges.
 On August 2, 2018, the winner was announced as James Graham from Chelmsford, United Kingdom.

-As of October 2020, Fox has not yet made an announcement regarding season 3.
+Fox ultimately canceled The Four without any announcement following the rating's popularity of its rival program, The Masked Singer.